devlogno/Google-Keep-Notes-In-Chrome-Side-Panel/README.md

 We respect your privacy.
 This extension does not collect, store, or transmit any user data.
 All interactions occur directly between your browser and Google Keep.

-## 📄 License

-MIT License - feel free to use and modify!